openharmony/docs/en/application-dev/quick-start/syscap.md

 ### Cross-Device Application Development

-By default, the associated capability set of the application is the union of multiple devices' supported capability sets.
-The capability sets must be the intersection.
+By default, the associated SysCap set of an application is the union of multiple devices' supported SysCap sets, while the required SysCap set is the intersection of the devices' supported SysCap sets.

 ![image-20220326065201867](figures/image-20220326065201867.png)